Why Your Social Service Organization Needs a Client Portal

 These days, people expect the option to pay online, whether they’re buying goods, services, or experiences.
 If your clients can pay for batteries and pad Thai online, why shouldn’t they be able to do the same for counselling sessions?

 Client portals make this a non-issue by offering clients the option to view their invoices right on their mobile devices and pay using their credit card or PayPal immediately after appointments.
 This helps clients avoid having to wait days or weeks to receive their invoice in the mail and helps service providers get paid faster.
-The diagram below illustrates the typical payment process for organisations that are able to offer self-pay services through a client portal.
+The diagram below illustrates the typical payment process for organizations that are able to offer self-pay services through a client portal.

 Services are provided